 Workshops and events

 Our events bring together participants from all over the region and from all kinds of professions and backgrounds.
-If we think something has potential to strengthen civil society and make it more sustainable we are open to it.
 Socially minded businesses, artists, designers, journalists, human rights defenders and anti-corruption activists all fit our broad definition of civil society and our events seek to infuse activism in the region with some of the most effective campaigning, audience building and communication techniques from these areas.
+If we think something has potential to strengthen civil society and make it more sustainable we’re open to it.

 We provide grants to support civic initiatives and projects across Eastern Europe, the Caucasus and Central Asia.
 We look for opportunities to support projects that help civil society connect with communities, build lasting relationships and push for social change.